Holly Madison, 41, Slays In Strapless Mini Dress And Thigh-High Velvet Boots

-Holly sported a strapless pastel pink ruffle dress which had five different layers of fabric.
-The straight neckline landed just above the model’s bust and was finished with a satin strip.
-The garb’s hemline was rather short, landing just a few inches below her rump.
-A small piece of white fabric stuck out from underneath the dress, suggesting she had a slip underneath.
+Holly sported a strapless pastel pink ruffle dress that had five different layers of fabric.
+The straight neckline landed just above the model's bust and was finished with a satin strip.
+The garb's hemline was rather short, landing just a few inches below her rump.
+A small piece of white fabric stuck out from underneath the dress, suggesting she had a slip on underneath.

-Paired with the look were maroon thigh-high velvet boots which rose a few inches over Holly’s knees.
-The heels of the shoes were chunky and several inches tall, giving the blond a boost in the height department.
-The boots were tightened around her thighs with thin strings which she tied into small bows.
+She paired the look with maroon thigh-high velvet boots, which rose a few inches over Holly's knees.
+The chunky heels of the shoes were several inches tall, giving the blonde a boost in the height department.
+The boots tightened around her thighs with thin strings that she tied into small bows.

 Holly wore her long locks down and in loose waves and sported dark roots.
-She paired her look with a pearl bracelet and silver watch.
-Her nails were also perfectly manicured with pink nail polish which she kept rather short and rounded out.
+She accessorized with a pearl bracelet and silver watch.
+Her nails were also perfectly manicured with pink nail polish.
+She kept them rather short and rounded.

-For an extra pop of color, Holly posed in front of a large wall that had different colored glass panes.
-Behind her were alternating colors which included pink, yellow, red, blue, and green.

 Her fans followed her prompt and began filling up the comments section with hundreds of emoji including the peach, french fries, chocolate bar, and sushi.